Can You Save Cord Blood When Using a Surrogate?

 Yes, a grandparent can use their grandchild’s cord blood for treatment as long as there is a sufficient HLA match.
 A recent story noted the use of such cells for treatment of stroke in the grandfather.

-Cord blood plays a major role in the treatment of over 80 diseases and conditions, with hundreds of clinical trials underway to identify more life-saving opportunities using cord blood stem cells [*].
+Cord blood plays a major role in the treatment of over 80 diseases and conditions that are already FDA-approved, and there are more than 5,200 of clinical trials underway to identify more life-saving opportunities using cord blood stem cells [*].

 Cord blood and cord tissue banking offers families access to potentially life-saving stem cells that can be used to treat your child or a compatible family member.